incompetent-tester/dynamic_column/README.md

 # dynamic_board

-A reconfigurable dashboard plugin project.
+A flutter implementation of reconfigurable dashboard.
+Provides support for movable and resizable widgets.

 ## Getting Started